samkeen/kiln-php/README.md

 # kiln

+## Work on this projects has been moved to the Python port at [Kiln](https://github.com/samkeen/kiln)

 This is a [Packer](https://www.packer.io/) based AMI building system.
 Its goal is to simplify and help organize the creation of AMIs.

 It's current incarnation is in PHP, I plan to port that to Python, or possibly Golang in the near future.